 How do I arrange an audition?
 What is required in the audition?

 Students must first apply to New York University through either Undergraduate Admissions or Graduate Admissions.
-Please then visit the How to Apply page of your chosen degree for your next steps.
+Please then visit the How to Apply page of your chosen degree for more details on our pre screening process and audition scheduling.

-It is important that you submit two contrasting songs with a piano as specified on our website.
-Be sure to submit material with good audio quality that will allow adjudicators to hear your voice without much interference from overall noise from a live performance.
-If you have a live recording and you are unsure if the quality will be sufficient to demonstrate your vocal abilities clearly, we encourage you to submit it as additional material to the required pre-screening materials.
+For pre-screening, you must submit two contrasting songs with a piano or guitar.
+Be sure to submit material with good audio quality that will allow adjudicators to hear your voice.
+If you are unsure if the quality of your live recording is sufficient to demonstrate your vocal abilities clearly, please submit it as a supplement to the required pre-screening materials.

 What is the difference between Tisch Music Theatre and Steinhardt Music Theatre?

 Steinhardt offers a Bachelor of Music (BM) in Vocal Performance, with a Concentration in Music Theatre.
 Tisch offers a Bachelor of Fine Arts (BFA) in Drama with a Concentration in Music Theatre.
 Steinhardt offers a foundation in the Steinhardt Liberal Arts CORE, infused with music theory, aural comprehension, and music history, and emphasizes sustainable vocalism, acting, and dance.
-Tisch BFA operates on a studio-based curriculum, where three days a week are focused on singing, acting and dance, and two days are focused on the Liberal Arts Core.
 For more details, see Steinhardt Music Theatre’s curriculum, and Tisch Music Theatre’s curriculum.
-Both are equally reputable and well-respected pre-professional programs in the theatre industry.

 How long will it take to complete my degree as a transfer student?